 1. Stop Worrying About Home Maintenance Or Yard Work

 Residential assisted living enables the elderly to avoid maintenance or repairs.
 Moving into senior living means moving to carefree living.
 Regular and emergency maintenance is just a phone call away in today’s senior living communities.
-In addition, residential assisted living homes feature stunning gardens and landscaping – without the resident’s having to lift a finger.
+In addition, residential assisted living homes feature stunning gardens and landscaping complete with beautiful garden lighting and bollard lights – without the resident’s having to lift a finger.
 They can also search for Lawn Care near Me and find numerous experts that can assist them.
 The sheer beauty and joy of nature can be enjoyed with the painstaking and sometimes risky work of a resident.
 Simply peruse and enjoy.

 2. One Monthly Bill For Most Expenses